sole/SyHi/readme.txt

 - Activate the plugin through the 'Plugins' menu in WordPress
 - That's it!

-**Warning:** php5 and WP2.8.5+ are required.
+**Warning:** php5 and WP2.8.5 or higher are required.
 The plug-in has not been tested with any other configuration.

 == Usage ==